Revolt of 1857

 Plans to End the Mughal Dynasty:

+The Mughals had ruled over a large part of the subcontinent for more than 200 years.
+Although the colonial rulers held the real power, Mughal Emperor was still holding titular title of the ruler of the country.
 The Company was also working on its plan to bring the Mughal dynasty to an end.
 It removed the name of the Mughal king from the coins.
 In 1849, it was announced by Governor General Dalhousie that after the death of Bahadur Shah Zafar the family of the king would be shifted out of the Red Fort.
 It was announced that they would be given another place in Delhi as residence.
 In 1856, it was decided by Governor General Canning that Bahadur Shah Zafar would be the last Mughal king.
 After his death, none of his descendants would be recognized as kings.
 They would be called princes.

-The Peasants and the Sepoys
+Peasants and Sepoys

 The peasants were not happy with the high taxes and the rigid methods of revenue collection.
 Many peasants had lost the lands they had been tilling for generations because of their failure to repay their loans.